 Curtain lecture may be simply defined as a censorious lecture by a wife to her husband, often while in bed.
 It has almost, but not quite totally, vanished from the language; anyone coming across it now might wrongly associate it with a talk preceding a performance in a theatre.
-The direct mental link between beds and curtains has disappeared because the four-poster, with its canopy and curtain creating an intimate enclosure, is no longer a standard item of domestic furniture.
+The direct mental link between beds and curtains has disappeared because the four-poster, with its canopy and hangings creating an intimate draught-free enclosure, is no longer a standard item of domestic furniture.

 The most famous giver of a curtain lecture was fictitious, by the name of Mrs Margaret Caudle.
 She was “interminably loquacious and militantly gloomy under fancied marital oppression”, as a writer later described her.
 Mrs Caudle was created by Douglas Jerrold, a nineteenth-century humorist, once famous but now almost forgotten, who was a contributor to Punch magazine from its second issue in 1841 until his death in 1857.

 Mrs Caudle’s monologues were first published in Punch; they became a book in 1846, with the title Mrs Caudle’s Curtain Lectures, which went through dozens of editions in the decades that followed.
 They expatiated at length on her supposed sufferings and denounced the failings of her spouse.
 They were delivered when he found it least easy to escape, just after they had gone to bed: